JoshBradshaw/joshbradshaw.github.io/_posts/2020-04-03-introducing-lanyon.md

 Most of the work I do at Formlabs has been on the backend.
 Process optimizations, embedded software, and thermal modelling.
 I work on the secret sauce that differentiates formlabs from the competition.
 This is why I was so pleased when formlabs marketing team decided to [make public and highlight one of my recent projects](https://formlabs.com/blog/sls-speed-sla-build-volume-improvements/).

-The video below (from Formlabs marketing release) illustrates the improvements I made:
+The video below (from the Formlabs marketing release) illustrates the improvements I made:

 <div class="auto-resizable-iframe">
 <iframe src="https://www.youtube.com/embed/u_PzdP95Pao" title="FuseComparison" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>